 Confidentiality is key.
 Your employer is not notified when you seek help through the company EAP, so you don’t have to worry about repercussions that might occur because of a “black mark” on your work record.

 When asked who is responsible for the EAP, 66 percent of employers said the benefits department, and 36 percent have human resources manage it, according to the National Business Group on Health (NBGH).

-The NBGH says among EAP services offered, 95 percent enable telephone access, 88 percent include in-person visits, and 64 percent include the internet.
+The NBGH says among employee assistance program services offered, 95 percent enable telephone access, 88 percent include in-person visits, and 64 percent include the internet.

 For your employer, having an EAP amounts to prevention.
 By offering you a service that can intervene before your problems escalate and your job performance worsens, your employer can head off a potentially debilitating problem.

-In addition, your employer hopes the EAP will reduce absenteeism, job turnover and, perhaps, the cost of employee health insurance by addressing stress that can cascade into physical problems.
+In addition, your employer hopes the employee assistance program will reduce absenteeism, job turnover and, perhaps, the cost of employee health insurance by addressing stress that can cascade into physical problems.
 Many companies now offer combination EAP or wellness programs.

 A guide by the NBGH says some employers are “experiencing large increases in absence rates due to the growing number of claims for short- and long-term disability and family medical leave.”

 “Stress is a major concern for employers and managers, and mental health and substance-use conditions continue to be a leading cause of illness and lost productivity for most employers.”

 There are many reports that claim EAPs do help employees with their problems and offer a high quality of service, yet other reports say such services are underused.